Productivity AI Tools Compared: ChatGPT vs Claude vs Gemini vs Copilot (2026)

 Common mistakes

-• Subscribing to all 4 — you’ll use 2
+• Subscribing to all four.
+You will use two.

 FAQ

-• I use both Google and Microsoft.: Pick by which one owns your hairy stuff: calendar, shared files, ongoing projects.
-Buy that AI first.
-The other side can wait a quarter — it usually catches up in features anyway.
+• I use both Google and Microsoft.
+Which AI first?
+Buy for the side that owns your hairy stuff — calendar, shared files, ongoing projects.
+The other side can wait a quarter; feature parity tends to close fast.

 Tags: #Tutorial #Productivity #Comparison